Ronetti Roman

-Ronetti Roman (sometimes given as Moise Ronetti-Roman; born Aron Blumenfeld; 1847–January 7, 1908) was an Imperial Austrian-born Romanian playwright and poet.
+Ronetti Roman (sometimes given as Moise Ronetti-Roman; born Aron Blumenfeld; 1847–January 7, 1908) was an Austrian-born Romanian playwright and poet.
 Likely a native of Galicia, he settled permanently in Romania in the mid-1870s.
 Across the ensuing three decades, he made a name for himself as a polemical journalist, also writing poetry and satire, and concerning himself with the status of the country's Jews.
 His chief literary contribution was the 1900 play Manasse, which explores the intergenerational conflict between older, devout, tradition-bound Jews and their more secular, modern, assimilated descendants.
 While very successful with audiences, the play also drew fire from nationalist circles that took to the streets to block its staging on two separate occasions.